Adele in Munich: Construction and production

-To achieve the desired sound quality, Keirle requested more audio delay towers for Munich, as they are usually deployed in smaller quantities in configurations of this size.
+To achieve the desired sound quality, Keirle requested more audio delay towers for Munich, exceeding the number typically deployed for a comparably sized setup.
 Fourteen delay towers were deployed in the stadium, including eight traditional large delay towers and six custom-made mini "lamppost" towers.
 All were equipped with L-Acoustics speakers, which he said were of the "finest" quality the brand could provide.
 Each of the fourteen positions featured two L-Acoustics elements, one L2 and one L2D, while the eight traditional delay towers were equipped with three additional KS21 subwoofers.
 Behind the L2 were the eight KS21 suspension systems, arranged in a cardioid configuration to "increase low-frequency resource" and provide "improved directivity control".
 These audio delay towers did not obstruct the LED screen.
 Keirle said that the discreet design of the custom mini-lamppost delay towers was necessary to maintain a correct line of sight, resulting in minimal seat loss.
 The main L-Acoustics K1SB and K1 loudspeakers were suspended above the LED video screen and positioned separately from the adjacent K2 down-hangs.
 The audio team implemented a traditional left-right—dual mono system, which differed from the immersive [L-Acoustics] L-ISA system used in Las Vegas.
 Clair Global provided sound gear and positioned a control package similar to the Las Vegas configuration.

 The stadium, grandstands, sidewalls and technical crew production reached completion by 21 July, making them "show-ready".
 Lieberberg highlighted the stadium's appearance, which was entirely black and devoid of any advertising, adding, "just with Adele signage".
 The Adele Arena was divided into eleven zones, totalling eighty-five blocks, and had a 600 m long backstage area.
 The site had three main entrances, facilitating seamless arrivals and departures.
 The event area, equivalent to 60 football pitches, covered 400000 m2.

 Jan Stremmel of Süddeutsche Zeitung described the Adele Arena as "a temporary stadium, larger than almost any other in Germany".
 Billboards Gil Kaufman wrote that it was "the largest temporary arena ever built".
 Guinness World Records verified the video screen's dimensions on 23 August 2024, with their data indicating an area of 4159.7 m2.
 Joanne Brent, the book's official adjudicator, certified it as "the Largest Continuous Outdoor LED Screen (temporary) ever built".